verbuise/verbuise.com/terms-of-service.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title: Verbuise Legal
+title: Verbuise Terms of Service
 layout: default
-permalink: /legal
+permalink: /terms-of-service
 ---

-# Legal

 ## Terms of Service for verbuise.com and app.verbuise.com